 Live On | Residence Education and Housing Services caters to your needs as an MBA student by providing affordable services and a variety of housing options to suit your individual needs.
 Off-campus housing also is available.
 Popular MSU options include:

-The Broad Full-Time MBA program offers endless opportunities to practice, lead and participate.
+The Broad Full-Time and STEM MBA program offers endless opportunities to practice, lead and participate.
 We have a community of students that are committed to their studies, passionate about their college and keepers of the program’s culture.

 Our students bring with them a unique set of on-the-job and personal experiences they share with one another.
 We encourage collaboration and support in our student resource groups.

 A number of Broad MBA student resource groups are available that support our diverse campus community, including groups aimed at:

 Membership in MBA student-led resource groups empowers students to connect with one another around networking and program development, professional foci, diversity, social interests and common experiences.